dsp-uga/Project-1-Naive-Bayes-classification/README.md

 in the same folder where it is called.
 It will automatically collect the data and create these four files

-***To delete the raw files please uncomment line number 189 and 190***
+***To delete the raw files please uncomment line number 189 and 190*** If you have y_test i.e. the test lables please enter 0 in command line as the fourth parameter

-###If you have y_test i.e. the test lables please enter 0 in command line as the fourth parameter
+***stopwords file is not added here, please use your custom stopwords since i am still building one***